kessler/riemann-util/README.md

 ```

 ## class RiemannMonitor
-This class is used both for inheritance and simple monitoring.
+A small abstraction over riemann client that provides defaults, demands require fields and simplifies event sending.
+This class can be used as is or for building more complex subclasses.

 ### Example
 ```javascript